1

 • Creative problem‑solving skills and intellectual curiosity; ability to thrive in a fast‑paced, evolving environment.

-• Exposure to multiple payer environments, preferred.
+• Prior consulting experience or exposure to multiple payer environments preferred.

-• Proven ability to integrate actuarial standards with business strategy and operational goals, preferred.
+• Proven ability to integrate actuarial standards with business strategy and operational goals preferred.

 Expected Compensation